cosmos/cosmos/SITE_BRIEF.md

 open-source, and free blockchain consensus engine.
 Instead of using proof-of-work mining as in Bitcoin to secure the ledger, we use public-private key cryptography and "classical" BFT algorithms.
-Tendermint is much faster, much more energy efficient, and more secure.
+Tendermint is much faster, much more energy efficient, and potentially more secure.
 In addition, it lets us scale blockchains horizontally without compromising on security.

+This website is about Cosmos, which uses Tendermint technology.

+Cosmos is a project with an ambitious mission -- to create a network of distributed ledgers that solve long-standing problems in the cryptocurrency and blockchain space.

-Cosmos is a network of independent parallel blockchains that are each powered by Tendermint.
-This is what the website is about.
-First we'll start out by building the Cosmos Hub.
-The Hub connects to many other blockchains (called zones) via a novel inter-blockchain communication protocol.
-The Hub tracks any number of different token types, and keeps track of the total number of tokens in each connected zone.
-This architecture solves so many problems that the blockchain space faces today, including application interoperability, scalability, seamless upgradability, and even secure distributed exchanges.
+Cosmos is a network of independent parallel blockchains that are each powered by classical BFT consensus algorithms like Tendermint [1](http://github.com/tendermint/tendermint).
+The first blockchain in this network will be the Cosmos Hub.
+The Cosomos Hub connects to many other blockchains (or _zones_) via a novel inter-blockchain communication protocol.
+The Cosmos Hub can track numerous token types, and keeps track of the total number of tokens in each connected zone, and allows for token movements from zone to zone.
+This architecture solves so many problems that the blockchain space faces today, including application interoperability, scalability, seamless upgradability; and naturally enables secure distributed exchanges as well.

-Cosmos is not just a single distributed ledger, and the Cosmos hub isn't a walled garden or the center of its universe.
-We are designing a protocol for a network of distributed legers that can serve as a new foundation for our future financial system, based on the principles of cryptography, robust theory, transparency, and accountability.
+Cosmos is not just a single distributed ledger, and the Cosmos Hub isn't a walled garden or the center of its universe.
+We are designing a protocol for an open network of distributed legers that can serve as a new foundation for our future financial systems, based on principles of cryptography, sound economics, consensus theory, transparency, and accountability.

 ## The products your sell or services you provide